mellowagain/Titan/README.md

 # Run this in a PowerShell terminal on Windows
 PS> .\build.ps1

-# Run this in a bash terminal on Linux
+# Run this in a terminal on Linux
 $ chmod +x build.sh && ./build.sh
 ```